Kendal

 Kendal-The Lakes Gateway

 Kendal has had a long and varied history.
-There are signs of an early British settlement at Castle How and an important Roman station at Watercrook where a Roman altar, now in the British Museum, was discovered.
+There are signs of an early British settlement at Castle How and an important Roman station at Watercrook, where a Roman altar, now in the British Museum, was discovered.

-As the millions of visitors to the Lake District approach this area of outstanding natural beauty, Kendal is a perfect place your adventure.
+As the millions of visitors to the Lake District approach this area of outstanding natural beauty, Kendal is a perfect place for your adventure.

 Kendal-The Lakes Gateway